cruising-altitude/SimpleModern/README.md

 ## Change log

++ v1.0.7 (2024-11-04): Improved the repeatable search function on tabular data with modern controls and visual cues where results follow keypresses in the search box whose trigger output is set to Delayed.
 + v1.0.6 (2024-11-03):
   + Simplified UI constants for more consistent application of attributes.
   + Added a repeatable example of rendering tabular data, complete with search and pagination functions.